 You might think that this is great all by itself, but there is one potential hiccup.

 Most hotels have free Wifi but require you to authorize each device on the network through a browser.
 The Chromecast device doesn’t have a browser, so you can’t authenticate it on the network the usual way.
 The Amazon Fire Stick is the same way.
+The Roku has the ability to authenticate, but some places charge you per device.

 I recently added a wireless headset to my kit because I finally found a good one.
 Just because I’m traveling, doesn’t mean I don’t also have to work.
 I’m a heavy conference call and GoToMeeting user.
 I can spend hours on the phone.
 I pace when I talk and get distracted when I can’t get up and move around.